Profichefsorn77/Pump.fun-Auto/README.md

 Once the token is created, the bot accounts begin buying and trading the token across the distributed wallets.
 The bot uses the **Jito bundle technique**, executing transactions within the same block to optimize speed and cost.

 ### 5. **Automated Pool Detection**
-The bot continuously monitors **Raydium** for new liquidity pools and automatically purchases tokens from newly created pools.
-This ensures the bot capitalizes on fresh market opportunities.
+The bot continuously monitors for new token pools and automatically purchases tokens from newly created pools.
+This ensures the bot capitalizes on fresh market opportunities without delay.

 ### 6. **Transaction Execution via LUT (Lookup Table Address)**
 Transactions are processed using a **Lookup Table Address (LUT)**, optimizing execution and ensuring smooth, efficient token buying and selling on the Solana blockchain.